-- Oral or written notice to the student of the charges against the student - An opportunity to present the student's side of the story in an informal hearing or meeting - The allowance, for safety considerations, for a student to be removed from the school prior to an informal hearing with that hearing to follow as soon as practical - Adequate notification and an opportunity for a fair hearing - That parents will be informed in writing of all suspensions and that they have the right to a conference with the principal - That if parents are not satisfied with any school official's decision they are entitled to request a review by the school official's immediate supervisor - Formal due process (including a hearing officer) in long-term suspension and expulsion proceedings - A right to appeal disciplinary decisions to the Assistant Superintendent, Director, Principal, Assistant Principal or Designee.
+- Oral or written notice of the charges presented to the student; - An opportunity to present the student's side of the story in an informal hearing or meeting; - The allowance, for safety considerations, for a student to be removed from the school prior to an informal hearing with that hearing to follow as soon as practical; - Adequate notification and an opportunity for a fair hearing; - Written notification to parents about suspension of student; - That parents will be informed in writing of all suspensions and that they have the right to a conference with the principal; - That if parents are not satisfied with any school official's decision they are entitled to request a review by the school official's immediate supervisor; - Formal due process in long-term suspension and expulsion proceedings; - A right to appeal disciplinary decisions.

-4. DUE PROCESS FOR STUDENTS WITH 504 PLANS OR IEPS
+4. DUE PROCESS FOR STUDENTS WITH 504 PLANS OR IEP's

-Students with disabilities under Section 504 or IDEA (and students suspected of having a disability) may be disciplined in the same manner as any other student and may be suspended for up to 10 cumulative days of school per school year.
-If a suspension beyond 10 cumulative days is contemplated, special procedures must be followed.
+Students with disabilities under Section 504 or IDEA (and students suspected of having a disability) may be disciplined in the same manner as any other student and may be suspended for up to 10 cumulative days of school per year.
+If a suspension beyond 10 cumulative days is contemplated, special procedures must be followed:

-A manifestation determination conference must be held prior to the 11th day of suspension

-- If the manifestation determination conference concludes that the student's behavior is a manifestation of the student's disability, then no further disciplinary action can be taken.
-The 504 or IEP team should convene to develop an appropriate behavior plan for the student - If the manifestation determination conference concludes that the student's behavior is not a manifestation of the student's disability, the District may impose whatever long-term suspension or expulsion it would impose under the same circumstances if a non-disabled student were the offender.
+- A manifestation determination must be held prior to the 11th day of suspension. - If the manifestation determination conference concludes that the student's behavior is a manifestation of the student's disability, then no further disciplinary action can be taken.
+The 504 or IEP team should convene to develop an appropriate behavior plan for the student. - If the manifestation determination conference concludes that the student's behavior is not a manifestation of the student's disability, the District may impose whatever long-term suspension on expulsion it would impose under the same circumstances if a non-disabled student were the offender.
 The District has no obligation to continue to provide educational services to a 504 student during the period of a long-term suspension or expulsion.
 However, the District must continue to provide educational services for students eligible under IDEA.
-Please refer to the appropriate Governing Board regulations JKA and JKAB and to the Exceptional Education Handbook for specific procedures
+Please refer to the appropriate Governing Board regulations JKA and JKAB and to the Exceptional Education Handbook for specific procedures.

-A student with a disability under IDEA may be referred to an Interim Alternative Educational Settings in certain circumstances regarding the use or possession of drugs, weapons, or serious bodily injury.
+A student with a disability under IDEA may be referred to an Interim Alternative Educational Setting in certain circumstances regarding the use or possession of drugs, weapons or serious bodily injury.
 Refer to the Exceptional Education Handbook for specific procedures.